marrinosnis/repos-master-changer/README.md

 ```

 `MacOS`
 ```
 $ brew install shunit2
 ```

 > [!IMPORTANT]
 > The tool `brew` is assumed that it is already installed in MacOS machine.

-After the installation of the `shunit2` to run the tests you need to be at the `root` folder of th current project:
+After the installation of the `shunit2` to run the tests you need to be at the `root` folder of the current project:
 > /home/<ins>*username*</ins>/repos-master-changer

 From this working directory, if you perform `ls` you should see the `tests` folder.
 In order to run the test files execute the following